2018 United States House of Representatives elections in Texas: District 13

 The 13th district includes most of the Texas Panhandle, parts of Texoma and northeastern parts of North Texas.
 It winds across the Panhandle into the South Plains, then runs east across the Red River Valley.
 Covering over 40000 sqmi, it is the second-largest district geographically in Texas and larger in area than thirteen entire states.
 The principal cities in the district are Amarillo and Wichita Falls.
-The incumbent representative was Mac Thornberry, serving since 1995.
-He was reelected with 90.0% of the vote, without facing a Democratic candidate.
-The thirteenth's district PVI is R+33, making it the most Republican district in the country.
+Incumbent Republican Mac Thornberry, who had represented the district since 1995, ran for re-election.
+He was re-elected with 90.0% of the vote in 2016.
+The district had a PVI of R+33, making it the most Republican district in the country.